Enhancing Boolean networks with continuous logical operators and edge tuning: Conclusion

-A little of stochasticity on the two additional features \textit{edge reactivity} and \textit{edge weakening} is also realized through the random selection of their value in specified intervals followed by replication and superposition of the produced results.
-This stochasticity, although very rudimentary, constitutes a line of improvement which should yield more realism since events taking place in biological systems are themselves subjected to stochasticity \cite{szekely2014stochastic,buiatti2013randomness,ullah2010stochastic,shahrezaei2008stochastic,kurakin2005stochastic}.
 Another improvement could be to apply information theory \cite{shannon1948information} on the signal conveyed by the edges, as previously introduced for cell signaling \cite{mc2014information,brennan2012information,rhee2012application,waltermann2011information}.
-This improvement should enable to better model how the information flows in a biological network and particularly, starting from its sender, how the information is altered by noise before reaching its receiver.
-Such alterations of the information could have significant consequences on the functionalities of a biological network, such as an inappropriate response to an input.
-Altogether, starting from Boolean networks and still founded on their basic principles, this work is expected to bring a fine qualitative quantification of the behavior of biological networks.
+This improvement should enable to better model how the information flows in biological networks and particularly, starting from its sender, how the information is altered by noise before reaching its receiver.
+Such information alterations could have significant consequences on the functionalities of biological networks, such as inappropriate responses to extracellular signals.

+Altogether, starting from Boolean networks and still founded on their basic principles, this work is expected to bring a fine qualitative quantification of biological network behaviors.
 It should be noted that a qualitative quantification remains qualitative and should not be confused with a true quantification which involves experimental measurements, values and units \cite{benenson2002measurements}.
-The qualitative quantification proposed in this work has the goal of bringing enhancements in the ability of qualitative models to simulate the behavior of biological networks.
+The qualitative quantification proposed in the present work has the goal of bringing enhancements in the ability of qualitative models to simulate the behavior of biological networks.
 One of the main goals, and advantages, of qualitative modeling remains to propose an alternative to, but not a replacement of, quantitative approaches when the frequently encountered scarcity in quantitative information makes the work unreasonably or unnecessarily difficult.